 Calculating RFM (Recency, Frequency, Monetary)

 This is an incredibly sophisticated report that scores your paying customers and groups them into segments by your very best customers, your very worst customers, and everyone in-between.
-To begin, click the “+” icon on your dashboard.
-Then type “RFM” into the search bar and click the “RFM” widget.

-Chart Tab
+Display Tab

 First, select your chart type.
-I’ll select Column.

 Customize Weighted Assumption

-Now, let’s move to the “Option” tab.
+Now, let’s move to the “Settings” tab.
 Let it be known that all transactions within the last 24 months will be considered.
 The first thing we need to do is customize our weighted assumption.

 • Recency: Deals with how long ago a customer had a Transaction with your company.